Last Updated on June 8, 2021 by Martin

-If you are still not getting any results after a month, you should do a check up on your calorie intake.
-Make sure you have fewer calories than your body need.
+If you are still not getting any results after a month, you should check on your calorie intake.
+Make sure you have fewer calories than your body needs.

-At this point, it is a good idea to count your calories and your activities to make sure it all goes in the right direction.
-MyFitnessPal is a great tool that I recommend you to use to do so.
+At this point, it is a clever idea to count your calories and your activities to make sure it all goes in the right direction.
+MyFitnessPal is a great tool that I recommend you use to do so.